Belly Swelling and Bloating as the Day Progresses

 Cortisol is an adrenal hormone that acts as an anti-inflammatory.
 It's responsible for a lot of processes in the body, especially controlling blood sugar levels, metabolism, and response to stress.

-We talked about how high insulin could be caused by insulin resistance.
+We talked about how high Fat Storing Hormone could be caused by Fat Storing Hormone resistance.
 Well, similarly, one of the causes of low cortisol could be cortisol resistance.
 Cortisol resistance often happens from being under a lot of stress for a long period of time.

 During this time that your body is being exposed to the effects of high cortisol levels, your cortisol receptors are being downgraded or blocked.